GayatriChandran/art-in-science/about.md

 ### Career

 * Research Fellow at Tata Institute of Fundamental Research, Hyderabad (2018-present)
-  My work involves developing techniques in super-resolution microscopy and using it as a tool to investigate questions in neuro-biology.
+  I work on super-resolution microscopy imaging and analysis to investigate questions in neuro-biology.